marcosgb-01/FCEWebsite.github.io/README.md

 #### Degree (degree.html)
 Contains information about the Business Analytics + Computer Engineering degree.
 Includes

-- A description of all the subjects in year 2023/2024 grouped by course (1º-5º) including the teaching quarter thay correspond to and their ECTS worth
+- A description of all the subjects in year 2023/2024 grouped by course (1º-5º) including the teaching quarter they correspond to and their ECTS worth
 - A downloadable Academic program pdf
 - A link to fundamental.html